 Bottom line: Multi-user accounts let you keep your information separate when using smart speakers and make them much more useful for each individual member of the household.
-From a security point of view, smart speakers are no less secure than smartphones and each virtual assistant maker lets you control exactly what information is recorded and retained from your smart speaker usage.
+From a security point of view, smart speakers are no less secure than smartphones and each virtual assistant maker lets you control exactly what information is recorded and retained.

 5. The smartphone may be all you need

 It is worth remembering that the voice assistant powering this new generation of smart speakers is also available as a free app on your Android or iOS smartphone and tablet, and indeed on desktop and laptop computers.

 The smart speaker will give you a greater level of convenience as you won’t have to reach for your phone and open up the voice assistant app, just to pose a simple question.
 If you are keen on reducing the amount of time you spend in front of your smartphone screen, that’s a very useful attribute.

 But the reality is that Google Assistant and Amazon Alexa are quite effective on the smartphone and simply by training the assistant and using it regularly, you may get enough functionality from it to suit your needs.

 Bottom line: Ultimately, these tech companies are building the assistant into every device you are likely to interact with, from your smartwatch to your car stereo.
 They want to make information as readily available as possible, so we’ll increasingly be using voice commands as an alternative to text-based commands and searches.